aghanoury/website/README.md

-# Website 1
+# Personal Website

-My first nextjs website.
+Decided to try nextjs this time.
 Keeping it simple for now.
-More to come later
+More to come later.